hyperledger-archives/sawtooth-core/docs/source/introduction.rst

 developed consensus protocols that extend traditional BFT for open participation.

-Sawtooth Lake abstracts the core concepts of consensus and isolates consensus from transaction semantics.
-Sawtooth Lake currently provides a single consensus protocol called PoET, for “Proof of Elapsed Time."
+Sawtooth abstracts the core concepts of consensus and isolates consensus from transaction semantics.
+Sawtooth currently provides a single consensus protocol called PoET, for “Proof of Elapsed Time."
 PoET is a lottery protocol that builds on trusted execution environments (TEEs) provided by Intel's SGX to address the needs of large populations of participants.
 The